Welcome To The Divide

 eschatonal end.
 Until then, words will only cast the shadow-spells of history-

-that pervasively Pavlovian lore of what words perpetually resuscitated and reincarnated
+that pervasive Pavlovian lore that words perpetually resuscitate and reincarnate

 as iterative egregores of all we’ve only imagined of existence.
 And every

-present moment and every impending future are rooted in that same sullied soil
+present moment and every impending future is rooted in that same sullied soil

 of those ever-corroding repetitions of words that dissolve or imbue us with repurposed